 If you don't intend to keep or use your other Mac, it's best to deauthorize it from playing music, videos, or audiobooks that you've purchased from the iTunes Store.
 Deauthorizing a computer prevents any songs, videos, or audiobooks you've purchased from being played by someone else and frees up another authorization for use.
-For information about deauthorizing, in iTunes, open Help > iTunes Help.
+For information about deauthorizing, choose iTunes Help from the Help menu in iTunes.